mayfrost/guides/KERNEL.md

 ---

 ## KERNEL PATCH
 This section is also optional.
 There are cool patches for the kernel out there and here you'll find how to install them.
-You can find patch files on the Linux Kernel Mailing List https://lkml.org/.
+You can find patch files on the __[Linux Kernel Mailing List](https://lkml.org/)__.
 More patches are provided in other places.
 Some available patches are:
 * __[Kernel_gcc_patch](https://github.com/graysky2/kernel_gcc_patch)__, enable gcc optimizations for additional CPUs.
 * __[UKSM](https://github.com/dolohow/uksm)__, RAM memory de-duplication reducing memory footprint, but opens side-channel attacks and is recommended to be used on systems disconnected from the network.